-The zoo contains a nice selection of animals which are divided into two groups: the African Forest and the African Savannah.
+The zoo contains a selection of animals divided into two groups: the African Forest and the African Savannah.
 The zoo also houses an open outdoor bird sanctuary and butterfly house with netting ceiling, children will really enjoy the experience.
 Zoo also includes an arthropods museum, amphibians & reptiles area.

 The zoo is open Wednesday – Sunday from 8:30am – 4:00pm